CrisztinaZudor/Humor-Detection/README.md

 - **Evaluation**: Detailed performance analysis using accuracy, precision, recall, and F1-score metrics.
 - **Visualization**: Training and validation progress visualizations, alongside word clouds and sentiment analysis for deeper insights into dataset characteristics.

+## How to Run the Code

+### Running the Code in Google Colab
+You can easily run the code in Google Colab with the following steps:
+1. **Open in Colab**: Navigate to the `OutlierDetection.ipynb` notebook in this repository.
+You will find an "Open in Colab" button at the top of the notebook.
+Click this button to open the notebook directly in Google Colab.
+2. **Running the Notebook**: Once the notebook is open in Google Colab, you can execute the code:
+    - Run all cells in sequence by clicking on `Runtime` in the menu bar, then selecting `Run all`.
+    - Alternatively, run each cell individually by clicking the play button on the left side of each code cell.
+    -
+### Running Locally
+If you prefer to run the notebook locally:
+1. **Download the Notebook**: Click on `OutlierDetection.ipynb` in the GitHub repository and download it by clicking on `Raw`, then right-clicking and choosing "Save as" to download the file to your local machine.
+2. **Upload to Colab**: Go to [Google Colab](https://colab.research.google.com/), and select `Upload notebook` from the `File` menu to upload the downloaded `.ipynb` file.
+3. **Run the Notebook**: Follow the same steps as above to run the notebook cells sequentially or individually.

 ## Installation

 To set up this project locally, you can follow these steps: